gdb-life/arch-installer/README.md

 ## Configuration

 You can customize installation parameters using JSON files (e.g., `standard.json`, `minimal.json`).
 Create your own configuration by using the `--custom` and `--write` flags together, which will guide you through the configuration process and save the result to a new JSON file.

+The `dualboot` option can be configured either through the JSON config file or using the `--dualboot` flag.
+When enabled, it preserves the existing boot partition and installs necessary tools (os-prober) to detect other operating systems.

 ## Project Structure